-At publication date, a free ebook version of this title will be available through Luminos, the UC Press open access publishing program.
+A free ebook version of this title is available through Luminos, the UC Press open access publishing program.
 Visit www.luminosoa.org

 to learn more.Protect, Serve, and Deport